by Nicky Mackenzie

 For those of you who are yet to plunge into this wonderful and vast subcontinent, you might like to pick a few of these books to give you a taste of what’s to come.
 They’ll even stir up memories for those of you that have already visited.
 Or just give you that nudge to start planning your next adventure there very soon!

 What did you think?
 Have you been to India?
-Or perhaps you have some book suggestions you’d like to share?
+Or perhaps you have some suggested books on India you’d like to share?
 Either way, we’d love to hear from you so please add your comments below.

 Hi, we're Ian and Nicky, an English couple on a voyage of discovery around the world, and this blog is designed to reflect what we see, think and do.
 Actually, we'd like to think it also provides information, entertainment and inspiration for other “mature” travellers, too.
 So please feel free to pour yourself a glass of something suitably chilled and take a look around.